fgs2/lab03-nodejs-resources/README.md

 **daos**: contains database management modules to query the database for the two tables of interest

-**services**: conntai modules with the business logic for clients and products
+**services**: contains modules with the business logic for clients and products

 **controllers**: contains modules for manipulating HTTP Requests and sending HTTP response